echoCTF/echoCTF.RED/docs/VPN-SERVER.md

 The VPN server for the platform is the system that allows participants to connect to the target infrastructure as well as keeping track of the findings.

-The following guide covers the installation of the needed application on an OpenBSD to act as a VPN gateway.
+The following guide covers the installation of the needed applications on OpenBSD 6.6 to act as a VPN gateway.

+The following network details will be used throughout this guide
+* vpn server egress interface: `em0`
+* vpn server egress address: `172.16.10.109`
+* vpn server dmz interface: `em1`
+* vpn server dmz address: `10.0.0.254/16`
+* vpn server tun0 address: `10.10.0.1`
+* vpn server assigned range: `10.10.0.0/16`
+* targets network: `10.0.100.0/16`
+* mysql/memcache server: `172.16.0.1`

 Install the needed packages
 ```sh